MicrosoftDocs/dynamics-365-fraud-protection/content/signup.md

 ## Use coupon code to sign up with existing tenant

 Using your coupon code, you can now sign up for Dynamics 365 Fraud Protection and sign into your existing tenant.
-If you have not tenant, you have the option to create a new one.
-You can use the coupon code to provide access for up to 50 employees within the same tenant.
+If you have no tenant, you have the option to create a new one.
+Use the coupon code to provide access for up to 50 employees within the same tenant.

 # Resource provisioning